mwang87/ReDU-MS2-Documentation/docs/index.md

 ---

-## Data Availability
+!!! info "Data and Code Availability"
 	- All data can be downloaded from MassIVE
 	- All sample information can be downloaded from the ReDU-MS2 homepage by clicking "Download Database".
 	- The ReDU identification database is publicly available and accessible via [(GNPS)](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash.jsp), MSV000084206.

-## Code Availability
-Code for ReDU can be found on GitHub - [link here](https://github.com/mwang87/ReDU-MS2-GNPS)
+	- Code for ReDU can be found on GitHub - [link here](https://github.com/mwang87/ReDU-MS2-GNPS)

 !!! cite "Recommended Citation"
 	- Preprint - [Repository-scale Co- and Re-analysis of Tandem Mass Spectrometry Data](https://www.biorxiv.org/content/10.1101/750471v1).